Стоматит

 • Chemical or physical cautery

-Specific disorders are treated, and any causative substances or drugs are avoided.
-Mouth rinses that contain ethanol can cause stomatitis and should not be used.
+Specific disorders are treated, and any causative substances or medications are avoided.
+Mouth rinses that contain ethanol can cause or worsen stomatitis and should not be used.

 Meticulous oral hygiene (using a soft toothbrush and salt-water rinses) may help prevent secondary infection.
 A soft diet that does not include acidic or salty foods is followed.